Why is this medication prescribed?

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medicine in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Do not allow the liquid to freeze.
-Throw away any medicine that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medicine.
+Do not allow the liquid or capsules to freeze.

 In case of emergency/overdose